 The Greek Orthodox nun in Kolkata (formerly Calcutta), India, has become a symbol of the eternal fight against poverty, illiteracy, child trafficking and prostitution in the city.

 “Life in Kolkata is hard for any foreigner.
-But when we go to any mission, we don’t go for a holiday,” she declares.
+But when we go on any mission, we don’t go for a holiday,” she declares.

 Greek professional boxer ranked as the world’s third best active junior-welterweight, she is a two-time WBO female junior-welterweight champion, having held the title since February 2020 and previously in 2019.
 Linardatou also challenged once for the WBC female lightweight title in 2016.